Friday, April 14, 2017

 Kelly Hurley, who was struck by a box truck while biking on First Avenue at Ninth Street on April 5, has died from her injuries.
 She was 31.

-Hurley, who lived on Orchard Street, was riding in the northbound bike lane around 7:20 a.m.
+Hurley, who lived on the Lower East Side, was riding in the northbound bike lane around 7:20 a.m.
 According to published reports, a box truck driver, also traveling north, made a left turn onto Ninth Street and struck Hurley, who had the right of way.
 The Daily News reported that she "skidded to try and avoid the truck, but it slammed into her."